Whether you’re a member of the LGBTQ+ community or an ally, here’s everything you need to know about Pride Month.

 How was the original rainbow flag created?

 In 1978, Harvey Milk, a San Francisco city supervisor and the first openly gay politician elected to office in California, asked his friend Gilbert Baker to create a symbol for the LGBTQ+ community.
-Baker got work and created two multi-coloured flags with eight colours.
+Baker got to work and created two multi-coloured flags with eight colours.
 The flags were a huge success when Baker unveiled them at the 1978 San Francisco Pride Parade.

 As demand for the flag increased, in 1979 its original eight colours were narrowed down to six: red, orange, yellow, green, blue, and purple.
 Fewer colours kept production costs low and made the flags easier to display.